 In closing, invest in a builder, invest in a builder who specialises in the type of build you are after and pay for that consultation.
 It holds them accountable, you have paid them, they will turn up on time, you will receive a quote when they say you will, they will value you and put the time into you.

-When you put it into perspective, that consultation fee is likely to be less than 2% of the overall project cost and will save you the headaches down the track.
+When you put it into perspective, the fee is likely to be less than 2% of the overall project cost and will save you the headaches down the track.
 Use that consultation to tap into the builder’s wealth of knowledge and past experiences to help educate yourself which as a result will help you make the right decision for you, your family and for your long term goals and investment.